Sitemap

 - Event ID 4720 explained: detecting rogue account creation in AD

-- Event ID 4768 explained: Kerberos TGT requests & AS-REP roasting
+- Event ID 4768 explained: Kerberos TGT requests and AS-REP roasting

-- Event ID 4769 explained: Kerberos service tickets & kerberoasting
+- Event ID 4769 explained: Kerberos service tickets and kerberoasting

 - Event ID 7036 explained: service state changes for DFIR triage